ucsb-eri/rt2zammad/README.md

 https://community.zammad.org/t/re-migration-from-rt/8660 - I swear this worked originally, but doesn't seem to now.
 NOTE: I think you have to be signed in on the community site to be able to actually see the ticket. https://community.zammad.org/t/re-merge-tickets-with-api/8939 - this is another link with fgaspar content that still existed as of 2022-03-23

-The original code had very few comments, since, like this reworking, it will be used once and then abandoned.
+The original code had very few comments, since, like this reworking, it was going to be used once and then abandoned.
 Because of that I had to do some reverse engineering to figure some of the stuff out.
-The original code consisted of three separate scripts that did not utilize classes or functions.
+The original code consisted of three separate scripts that did not utilize classes or subroutines.

 I found a few structural issues with the code, which I resolved in various fashions.
 Any comments in the code about issues/structure found/resolved are not meant in any negative fashion.
-I would not have tackled this project if I did not have fgaspar's scripts to start from :-)  And while I refactored big sections of the code, much of the core code remains the same.
+I would not have tackled this project if I did not have fgaspar's scripts to start from :-)  And while I refactored big sections of the code, much of the core code remains intact.

 ### Notes:
 This code will probably never be completely polished as once we are able to complete our export/import "successfully enough", it will get set to the side and likely never used again.